brenda70904/Reading-Notes/201_notes/class_11.md

+# Video and Audio Content
-# Explain how the ability to use video and audio on the web has evolved since the early 2000s.
+### Explain how the ability to use video and audio on the web has evolved since the early 2000s.
 ### Describe the use of the `src` and `controls` attributes in the `<video>` element.
 Usually, it’s wrapped in an <div> element and has an attribute in the video tag called controls like `<video controls>` which contains `<source>` elements
 ### Why is it important to have fallback content inside the `<video>` element?